 Top 12 Lifeguard Skills to Put on Your Resume

-In today's competitive job market, showcasing the right set of skills on your resume is crucial, especially for a lifeguard position where the stakes are notably high.
-Highlighting a blend of physical prowess, sharp observation, and effective communication can set you apart as a candidate who is not only prepared to ensure safety but also to excel in high-pressure situations.
+In today's competitive job market, showcasing the right set of skills on your resume is crucial, especially for a lifeguard position where the stakes are high and the tempo can flip in a breath.
+Highlighting a blend of physical prowess, sharp observation, and crisp communication sets you apart as someone ready to keep people safe and steady under pressure.

 Lifeguard Skills